 What is Equine Therapy?

-Psych Central (3) explains that equine therapy helps with several different mental health disorders and concerns.
+Psych Central (3) explains that equine therapy for addiction helps with several different mental health disorders and concerns.
 The emotional and mental health disorders that benefit from equine therapy include:

 - Anxiety disorders